 When to use cruise control

-Cruise control is best suited for long drives on large, straight roads with cars traveling at a relatively constant speed.
-It’s inappropriate in stop-and-go traffic when weather conditions are bad, on narrow, curvy roads, or with frequent speed limit variations.
+Cruise control is best suited for long drives on large, straight roads such as an interstate highway with cars traveling at a relatively constant speed.
+It’s inappropriate in stop-and-go traffic; when weather conditions are snowy, icy, or even heavy rain; on narrow, curvy roads; or with frequent speed limit variations.
+The time and attention it takes to disengage the cruise control in these situations could lead to a crash.

-One quality you want from a good car for road trips is cruise control.
-Not only can it help you get better gas mileage, but it can make driving safer and much more comfortable.
+Cruise control is one feature you’ll want from a good car for road trips and other frequent highway driving.
+It can not only potentially help you get better gas mileage but also make driving much more comfortable.